-In some cases, hospitals may also be incentivised to over-provide well-reimbursed services, even despite them having little to no expected clinical benefit for the patient, leading to what is referred to in the economics literature as supplier-induced demand.
-Evidence from Japan on the use of neonatal intensive care units (NICU) provided by Shigeoka & Fushimi (2014) suggests that introduction of PPS reimbursements for a vast majority of procedures except for those related to NICU (which remained to be reimbursed on a doctor fee-for-service basis), and the ensuing discrepancy between reimbursement mechanisms within an episode of care resulted in a protracted NICU utilization likely achieved by manipulating infants' reported birth weights.
-Due to the fact that both Ontario and Japan currently combine hospital PPS and doctor fee-for-service payment schedules, policy implications of this paper can be of particular significance in the Canadian context.
-Anecdotal and statistical evidence also suggests that, for example, extensive use of X-ray scanners and other types of medical imaging (Baker, 2010), as well as a more frequent recourse to C-sections as compared to normal deliveries (Johnson & Rehavi, 2016) may at times by accounted for by profit-making considerations, at least in the US context.
+On the quantity dimension, in general hospitals may be incentivized to over-provide well-reimbursed services, even despite them having little to no expected clinical benefit for the patient, leading to what is referred to in the economics literature as supplier-induced demand.
+Anecdotal and statistical evidence suggests that, for example, extensive use of X-ray scanners and other types of medical imaging (Baker, 2010), as well as a more frequent recourse to C-sections as compared to normal deliveries (Johnson & Rehavi, 2016) may at times by accounted for by profit-making considerations, at least in the US context.